Teakinboyewa/SpatialAnalysisAgent/User_Manual.md

 ![Installation_page.png](Doc%2FInstallation_page.png)

-- [Download](https://github.com/Teakinboyewa/SpatialAnalysisAgent/archive/refs/heads/master.zip) the master repository of the plugin from github

 - If successful, a success message will be displayed, then you can close the ```Plugins``` dialog.

 ![Plugin install successful.png](Doc%2FPlugin%20install%20successful.png)